WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 Mentors: [Mardav Gandhi](https://github.com/marcdhi) ([+91 9033398366](https://wa.me/919033398366)), [Parth Mittal](https://github.com/mittal-parth) ([+91 9411327838](https://wa.me/919411327838))

-Difficulty: `Medium-Hard`
+Difficulty: `Medium`

 ### Description

-Currently, Chrome offers a built-in feature for grouping tabs, allowing users to manually organize them, assign names, and assign colors.
+Currently, Chrome offers a built-in feature for grouping tabs, allowing users to organize them manually, assign names, and assign colours.
 However, in this task, you will be creating a Chrome Extension that automates this process, making tab management more efficient.

 Follow the steps below to complete this challenge:

 1. Create a Chrome Extension that automatically groups tabs from the same website under a single bar.
 Ensure that the extension recognizes the context by naming the bar after the visited website or page automatically.
-2. Implement a feature to assign colors to tabs that match the theme of the respective websites for visual organization.
+2. Implement a feature to assign colours to tabs that match the theme of the respective websites for visual organization.

 ### Bonus Feature:

 Implement context recognition from different websites and then group them together automatically.
-For example, if the user is browsing `web3` content but from different websites, group all of them under the name of a `web3` tab with a default color.
+For example, if the user is browsing `web3` content but from different websites, group all of them under the name of a `web3` tab with a default colour.
 **NOTE**: Implementing this feature would result in this task being treated as a `Hard` task.

 ### Useful resources: